Skip to main content

 Frequently Asked Questions

 While this FAQ provides general guidance on insurance coverage of OTC at-home COVID-19 tests, consumers should contact their health plan to obtain their specific coverage information.
 Additionally, network options and reimbursement requirements may change over time.
-So, health plans are the best place to find information about current offerings.
+An individual’s health plan or issuer is the best place to find information about current offerings.

 ***Call the number on the back of your insurance card or go to your health plan's website for specific information.***